aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

-# How can we better evaluate Time-Series models?
+# How can we better evaluate Time-Series classification models?

 Contributor(s): Andy Ong, AI Engineer

 This guide assumes that you have a fair understanding of the typical classification evaluation metrics.
+This [article](eval-metrics.md) provides a high-level discussion of the various evaluation metrics used in most projects.

 # Time-Series Classification

-Time-Series models can be evaluated using conventional regression and classification evaluation metrics.
+Time-series models can be evaluated using conventional regression and classification evaluation metrics.
 For regression problems, we can use Mean Squared Error(MSE) or Root Mean Square Error(RMSE) to evaluate.
+This article focuses on time-series classification problems, where the outcome to be predicted/forecasted is categorical.
 Recall, precision or F1 Score can be used to evaluate classification models, depending on the business needs.

-For a time-series classification project, the typical approach is to view every timepoints individually.
-We will then evaluate the model by looking at its F1 Score or precision and recall (similar to a normal classification problem).
-However, this can be too sensitive for a time-series dataset.
+For a time-series classification project, a simple approach is to view every timepoints individually, and evaluate the model by looking at its F1 Score or precision and recall (similar to a non-time-series classification problem).
+These evaluation metrics might not be adequate to assess time-series models fairly.
+It is susceptible to noise.
+It also ignores the autocorrelated nature of time-series data, which tends to result in sequences of points falling into the same class, rather than one-off occurrences.

-Thus, these evaluation metrics might not be sufficient to properly evaluate Time-Series models.
-In this guide, I will talk about different approaches that can be taken to evaluate Time-Series models.

 ## Time Segments